-Mechanical Parameters
+Me chanical Parameters

 Layers n 2

 Wire Material Copper

 Wire Type Round

-Wind Width WW 11.72 mm
+Wind Width ww 11.72 mm

 Number of Windings N 89.46

 Nom.(bare) Wire diam BWD 0.224 mm

 Total Winding OD WOD 26.55 mm

 Total Winding Mass Mvc 2.702 g

 Stretch 0.00 %

 This window gives an overview of the mechanical parameters of the VC.
-If Ferrofluid is used information about it will also appear in this window.
+If Ferrofluid is used information about that will also appear in this window.
 This window updates in real time.